Sweden men's national football team: 2020s

-Tomasson led Sweden to victory in Group 1 of the 2024–25 UEFA Nations League C. However, after taking only 1 point in four matches in the 2026 FIFA World Cup Qualifying, Tomasson was sacked by the Swedish FA on 14 October 2025, following a 1–0 home defeat to Kosovo.
+Tomasson led Sweden to victory in Group 1 of the 2024–25 UEFA Nations League C. However, after taking only 1 point in four matches in the 2026 FIFA World Cup qualifiers, Tomasson was sacked by the Swedish FA on 14 October 2025, following a 1–0 home defeat to Kosovo.
 This marked the first time that a manager for Sweden had been sacked.
 On 20 October, Graham Potter was appointed as Tomasson's replacement.
+Despite finishing at the bottom at the qualifiers, Sweden still advanced to the playoffs via Nations League position.

+On 26 March 2026, Sweden beat Ukraine 3–1 in the 2026 World Cup playoff semi-finals in Valencia, Spain.
+They then faced Poland in the final, and beat them 3–2 in Solna, qualifying for the World Cup.

+In their opening match of the World Cup Sweden beat Tunisia 5–1.
+In their second match Sweden suffered a 1–5 defeat against the Netherlands.
+In the Round of 32, Sweden suffered a 3–0 defeat to France.